Biometix/biometix.github.io/getting_started/gui.md

 <a name="setup">
 ## Setup

-This project is run as a docker stack which provides a simple web GUI for BQAT-API access.
-You can simply start it with the Docker Compose file provided.
+This project is run as a Docker stack which provides a simple web GUI for BQAT-API access.
+To begin, simply start it with the Docker compose file provided.

 ### Download the Docker Compose file
 {: .no_toc }